EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 4. Profit

 [^4]:
-    for instance, doing this in an algebra `xyzt`, for a domain `xyt` (no derivatives in `z`), over a field of a subset of bivector components `xt, yt, xy`, to simulate 2d transverse-electric fields, we obtain one equation `idx(xt) + idy(yt) = 0`; this has no time derivative, but can be viewed as a compatibility initial equation on the field; and can simply be ignored for the purpose of constructing the timestepping scheme.
+    for instance, doing this in an algebra `x+y+z+t-`, for a domain `xyt` (derivatives in `z` implied zero), over a field of a subset of bivector components `xt, yt, xy`, to simulate 2d transverse-electric fields, we obtain one equation `idx(xt) + idy(yt) = 0`; this has no time derivative, but can be viewed as a compatibility initial equation on the field; and can simply be ignored for the purpose of constructing the timestepping scheme.

 Assuming the availability of a software library for managing the bookkeeping of signs involved in geometric algebra, the above steps can be readily implemented in a handful of lines of code, to produce a code-generator, for algebras of any dimension and signature; see [this](./../field.py) code example.